trnhokhai/E-commerce-Customer-Churn-Prediction-Segmentation-Python-ML/README.md

 # Verify that there are no missing values left
 df[missing_cols].isnull().sum()
 ```
-Missing values were concentrated in behavioral features related to engagement and purchasing activity.
+### 🧠 Rationale for Missing Value Treatment

-Median imputation was applied to preserve distribution shape and avoid skewing churn-related patterns.
+- **Median imputation** was applied to preserve the original data distribution and minimize sensitivity to outliers.
+- This approach helps maintain **churn-related behavioral patterns** while ensuring **model compatibility and stability**.

 **📝 Checked for Duplicates**
 [In 4]